-7.2.1 Construction working area
+Construction working area

 Prior to the commencement of any construction activities, the outer boundary of the development area must be surveyed and pegged.
-The demarcation boundary must be tight around the site, typically allowing a working area of no more than 2.5 m around the development footprint.
+The demarcation boundary must be tight around the site, typically allowing a working area of no more than 2.5m around the development footprint, however for the installation of the pipeline between PS4 and the WWTW (220m - 1470m), a 10m working corridor is allowed due to possible deviations from the existing pipeline route.
 This demarcation boundary is to ensure that construction activities are restricted to only that area strictly required for the proposed development, and to prevent unnecessary disturbance of soil surfaces and vegetation outside of the development footprint.

-7.2.2 No-go areas
+No-go areas